 Skinny Tie is a perfect example.

 This has become an industry standard.
-Although not exactly “important” by way of function, it helps me to know how many items I’ve ordered.
+Although not exactly “important” by way of function, it helps me know how many items I’ve ordered.
 This gives me the quick ability to head to my cart and modify the items if necessary.

 A lot many websites do this in different ways.